Can You Sue a Hospital for Wrongful Death?

 • Failure to fire incompetent or unlicensed employees.

 Suing a hospital may not be advisable when it’s clear that the wrongful death was caused by a physician, nurse, technician, or any member of the medical staff that has patient responsibilities.
-In the event that the hospital was operating normally and employees were held to accepted standards, it’s difficult to show that the hospital was negligent; the hospital administration played no direct role in the actions taken by the employee that led to a wrongful death.
-However, a wrongful death lawsuit may be possible if it can be proven that a decision was made by the administrative staff that lead to a wrongful death in a hospital.
+In the event that the hospital was operating normally and employees were held to accepted standards, it’s difficult to show that the hospital was negligent, as the hospital administration played no direct role in the actions taken by the employee that led to a wrongful death.
+In this case, you may be able to sue the negligent medical provider for medical malpractice and wrongful death directly.

 Sometimes a physician has privileges to work at a hospital through a contract, but is not an employee of the hospital.
-Technically speaking, when a doctor or surgeon is a contractor, the hospital doesn’t have oversight of their actions, and therefore has no responsibility for what they did or didn’t do during the procedure.
+Technically speaking, when a doctor or surgeon is a contractor, the hospital doesn’t have oversight of their actions and therefore has no responsibility for what they did or didn’t do during the procedure.
 This is true when the hospital has given the physician access on good faith.
 That is, the hospital felt the doctor or surgeon had a good reputation prior to contracting with them, and there was an expectation that the physician would do their job according to their training and accepted standards.
-A hospital can be held liable when they knew otherwise and failed to take corrective action.

 Attorney Billy Johnson